aolayeye/Amazon_Vine_Analysis/README.md

 ##### Two-Sample T-Test Summary
 ![Positivity_Bias_Test](https://user-images.githubusercontent.com/67847583/128812442-76a8d79a-21e5-4d2f-a673-dbba9d0284e2.png)
 In these results, the null hypothesis states that the difference in the mean helpful_votes between the paid and unpaid 5-star reviews is 0.
-Because the p-value is 0.3489, which is higher than the significance level of 0.05, the decision is to accept the null hypothesis and conclude that the helpful_votes of the paid and unpaid reviews are similar.
+Because the p-value is 0.3489, which is higher than the significance level of 0.05, the decision is to accept the null hypothesis and conclude that the mean helpful_votes of 5-star reviews of the paid and unpaid reviews are similar.